DevTechMastery/selenium-python-webstore/README.md

 The project is designed to be flexible and maintainable, with the ability to add new tests and page classes as the web application evolves.

-In addition to UI tests, the framework also includes API tests.
-These tests interact directly with the web application's backend, verifying the correct operation of the API endpoints.
-This allows for more comprehensive coverage of the application's functionality, as well as faster and more reliable tests compared to UI tests.

 Continuous integration is an essential part of the project, with Jenkins used to automate the test execution process.
 Jenkins is configured to run the tests on a regular schedule, providing feedback on the application's health and stability.

 Notifications are sent to the team via Slack, and test results are visualized using Allure reports and Allure TestOps.